Neo-Nazi scandal hits German elite military unit | DW | 01.12.2019

 Two other soldiers in the Special Forces Command are also on the radar of Bundeswehr investigators for right-wing extremist activities.

-The two men are accused of flashing the Nazi-era Hitler salute at a private party that was thrown by the KSK officer.
+The two men are accused of flashing the Nazi-era Hitler salute at a private party that was hosted by the suspected KSK officer.

 Making the gesture and using other Nazi symbols is illegal in Germany.